nlebedenco/Carambolas/README.md

 All the source code and any binaries produced to be deployed alongside a user application are licensed under an [MIT license](LICENSE).

+*Carambolas.CommandLineArguments* was based on an [article by GriffonRL](http://www.codeproject.com/KB/recipes/command_line.aspx) with source code published under an [MIT license](LICENSE-CommandLine) with additional ideas from another [article by Jake Ginnivan](http://jake.ginnivan.net/c-sharp-argument-parser/) that expanded on the original source.

-*Carambolas.Security.Criptography.Crc32c* was based on [Crc32.Net by force](https://github.com/force-net/Crc32.NET) under its [MIT license](LICENSE-Crc32.Net).
+*Carambolas.Security.Criptography.Crc32c* was based on [Crc32.Net by force](https://github.com/force-net/Crc32.NET) under an [MIT license](LICENSE-Crc32.Net).

-*Carambolas.Security.Criptography.NaCl* was based and expanded on [NaCl.Core by David De Smet](https://github.com/daviddesmet/NaCl.Core) under its [MIT license](LICENSE-NaCl.Core).
+*Carambolas.Security.Criptography.NaCl* was based and expanded on [NaCl.Core by David De Smet](https://github.com/daviddesmet/NaCl.Core) under an [MIT license](LICENSE-NaCl.Core).

 The [protocol dissector](Tools/Wireshark/plugins/carambolas.lua) written in lua for [Wireshark](https://www.wireshark.org) is available under a
 [GPLv3 license](Tools/Wireshark/plugins/LICENSE).
 It's only supposed to be used as an input file for Wireshark in order to extend it's capabilities and allow